Guitar Picking Lesson for Beginners

 Alternate Picking

-This article is about the downstroke technique.
+This article's primary focus is the downstroke technique.

-I deliberately made broad picking strokes for better visualization, you don't have to go this far with your pick to make a string ring.
+I deliberately made broad picking strokes for better visualization; you don't have to go this far with your pick to make a string ring.

 Downstroke Technique